MileHacker Logo

 Engage with the warm and welcoming residents.
 Practice your Spanish, learn about local traditions, and get involved in community events for a truly immersive cultural experience.
 This connection reveals the commune's spirit.

-Experience the real Chile by choosing Puente Alto as your base.
-Its one-of-a-kind fusion of metropolitan living and entry to nature creates an unforgettable journey.
+Experience the real Chile by choosing Puente Alto as the base.
+Its one-of-a-kind a blend of metropolitan living and entry to nature creates an unforgettable journey.

 Why Puente Alto?
 Unique Benefits for Travelers